 - 20 miles

-It is the responsibility of members to inform the results compiler of their results, to ensure that these results are included in the Championship.
+It is the responsibility of members to inform the results compiler of their results using the Results Upload form on the Club website, to ensure that their results are included in the Championship.
 Results published on the Club website will be automatically included as are parkrun results.

 The Parkrun Cup works on a handicap system.
 Club members notify the competition organiser of their wish to participate, each competitor is then given a target time equal to their parkrun PB for the current year.
 Pairs of names are drawn at random and the two people in each pair compete against each other for the best time in order to progress to the next round.
 Each round takes place at Coventry parkrun with, preferably, runners in each pair competing on the same day.
 There is a two or three week window for each round.

 Runner A has a PB for the year of 22.00